-\paragraph{Can HarmonicEval improve explainability?} Providing feedback on evaluation results to users is important.
+Providing feedback on evaluation results to users is important.
 To investigate whether HarmonicEval offers clear textual explanations, we prompt the VLM with ``\textit{Why?
-Tell me the reason.}'' after calculating the overall scores, following \citet{lee-etal-2024-fleur}.
+Tell me the reason.}'' after obtaining the overall scores, following \citet{lee-etal-2024-fleur}.

-Figure~\ref{fig:qualitative} shows a qualitative comparison of HarmonicEval and FLEUR in the IC task.
-Panel (a) shows that HarmonicEval detects severe fluency issues and reflects this in its overall score, whereas FLEUR overlooks such deficiencies.
-This implies that FLEUR may miss certain criteria (e.g., fluency), as discussed in Section~\ref{sec:data_analysis}.
-Panel (b) demonstrates that HarmonicEval identifies incorrect details in the caption more precisely than FLEUR, assigning a low correctness score along with a criterion-specific explanation.
-These examples suggest that HarmonicEval can complement overall scores with informative textual feedback.
+Figure~\ref{fig:qualitative} shows a qualitative comparison of HarmonicEval and FLEUR on the IC task.
+Panel (a) shows that HarmonicEval successfully detects severe fluency issues and reflects them in its overall score, whereas FLEUR tends to overlook such deficiencies.
+This suggests that FLEUR may fail to capture certain criteria (e.g., fluency), as discussed in Section~\ref{sec:data_analysis}.
+Panel (b) illustrates that HarmonicEval identifies incorrect details in captions more precisely than FLEUR, assigning a lower correctness score accompanied by a criterion-specific explanation.
+These examples indicate that HarmonicEval provides more informative textual feedback.

+To verify this observation more systematically, we conduct a user study to quantitatively assess the explainability of HarmonicEval.
+Specifically, we sample 25 instances from each task and generate explanations for both HarmonicEval and FLEUR, yielding 100 explanation pairs in total.
+Five human annotators then evaluate which explanation in each pair is more informative and useful, allowing for ties.
+As shown in Table~\ref{tab:userstudy}, HarmonicEval significantly outperforms FLEUR on textual explainability, consistent with its more fine-grained criterion-wise evaluation observed in the qualitative examples.

-\paragraph{Is each component in HarmonicEval essential?} We conduct an ablation study for the two key components of HarmonicEval: criterion-wise scoring and harmonic weighting.
-Specifically, we examine two alternative approaches: 1) prompting the VLM to directly predict the overall score based on the five criteria, without using criterion-wise scores (\textit{w/o criterion-wise scoring}); and 2) computing the overall score as a simple average of the criterion-wise scores (\textit{w/o harmonic weighing}).
+\paragraph{Is each component in HarmonicEval essential?} We conduct an ablation study on the two key components of HarmonicEval: criterion-wise scoring and harmonic weighting.
+Specifically, we examine two alternative approaches: 1) prompting the VLM to directly predict an overall score based on all five criteria, without using criterion-wise scores (\textit{w/o criterion-wise scoring}); and 2) computing the overall score as a simple average of the criterion-wise scores (\textit{w/o harmonic weighting}).

 Table~\ref{tab:ablation} shows that both components improve overall performance.
-Removing criterion-wise scoring lowers scores on REG, VQA, and IC, indicating that explicit scoring for each criterion is vital for comprehensive evaluation.
+Removing criterion-wise scoring lowers scores on REG, VQA, and IC, indicating that explicitly scoring each criterion results in better evaluation than relying on a single overall score based on a detailed prompt.
 Similarly, omitting harmonic weighting reduces performance in most tasks, validating the effectiveness of our approach.

 \paragraph{Is statistical aggregation effective?} Table~\ref{tab:gamma_results} shows a hyperparameter study for $\gamma$.
 As expected, harmonic weighting with $\gamma = 0.75$ performs the best.
 This justifies the importance of the statistical aggregation process.